s3gf4u17/go-gin-api/README.md

 ## Legal notice

 Gost is a free software.
-By using gost you agree to sharing contents of your disk via internet.
-Authors do not take responsibility for badly configured program.
+By using Gost you agree to sharing contents of your disk via internet.
+Authors do not take responsibility for harm caused by badly configured program.